linode/docs/docs/guides/development/javascript/getting-started-ember/index.md

 The templates above use a variety of components to implement reusable structures.
 With components, you can design elements that can be reused across your application.
 And, moreover, these tend to be easier to maintain because they are centralized.

 Here you can see the creation of the components used in this example application.
-Components are stored in the `app/components` subdirectory of your Ember project, and each can be used like an HTML element.
+Components are stored in the `app/components` subdirectory of your Ember project, and each can be used as an HTML element.

 For instance, the `nav-bar.hbs` component below is readily available to the `application.hbs` template above, where it gets added with the `<NavBar />` tag.